 That’s Paul on the left.
 He’s a designer and web developer here at Cawood.
 Jürgen is Jürgen Ruckaberle, and he heads up the Eugene Timbers Futbol Club, a soccer program that involves about 700 kids, four of whom belong to Paul.

-When Jürgen’s program won an affiliation with the Portland Timbers last year and changed it’s name, Paul reached […]
+When Jürgen’s program won an affiliation with the Portland Timbers last year and changed it’s name, […]

 A year ago, by the end of a workday, my knee was in pain and my lower back ached.
 I couldn’t figure out what was wrong.
 I sat, like many of us do, at my desk all day.

 I started noticing a pattern.
 The more time I spent on my feet, moving around and actually using my legs, the less my body hurt.
-This realization was great, but most of my work needed to be […]
+This realization was great, but most of my […]

 We hope it doesn’t have anything to do with life around the office, but when our art director Cari goes home, sometimes she’s just a zombie: